THE HOLISTIC APPROACH TO ACNE VULGARIS: HERBAL AND NUTRITIONAL INTERVENTIONS

 ALL ABOUT HORMONAL AND IMMUNE REGULATION

 Acne vulgaris is primarily a hormonal and immune condition (36) : skin cells respond in a noticeable fashion to androgens (37) and the correlation between hyperandrogenemia (excessive male sex hormones in the blood) and severe acne vulgaris is now well established (13).
-Acne in fact can be observed in certain conditions that cause high levels of free androgens to circulate in the bloodstream such as polycystic ovary syndrome (PCOS) and severe premenstrual syndrome (PMS) (27,10).
-The disruption of hormonal and immune balance leading to acne can have either external or internal causes; The most common external causes are:
+The disruption of hormonal and immune balance leading to acne is often associated to:

 In addition, there have been identified internal factors which might contribute to the development of acne vulgaris including: